-Principal is payable, and notes may be presented for registration of transfer and exchange, without service charge, at our office or agency in Fort Worth, Texas, which is initially the office or agency of the trustee in Fort Worth, Texas.
+Principal is payable, and notes may be presented for conversion, registration of transfer and exchange, without service charge, at our office or agency in Fort Worth, Texas, which is initially the office or agency of the trustee in Fort Worth, Texas.
 See "- Global Notes: Book-Entry Form."
+If a holder converts notes, we will pay any documentary, stamp or similar issue or transfer tax due on the issue of our ordinary shares, if any, upon the conversion (except for any taxes with respect to cash paid in lieu of fractional shares) unless the tax is due because the holder requests the shares to be issued or delivered to a person other than the holder, in which case the holder will pay that tax.

-The indenture will not contain any financial covenants or any restrictions on the payment of dividends, the making of investments, the incurrence of indebtedness, the granting of liens or mortgages, or the issuance, redemption or repurchase of securities by us, other than as described below under "- Certain Covenants".
-The indenture will not contain any covenants or other provisions to protect holders of the notes in the event of a highly leveraged transaction or a fundamental change.
+The indenture will not contain any financial covenants or any restrictions on the payment of dividends, the making of investments, the incurrence of indebtedness, the granting of liens or mortgages, or the issuance, redemption or repurchase of securities by us.
+The indenture will not contain any covenants or other provisions to protect holders of the notes in the event of a highly leveraged transaction or a fundamental change, except to the extent described under "- Conversion Rights - Make Whole Amount" and "- Fundamental Change Requires Us to Repurchase Notes at the Option of the Holder" below.
 The notes will not be obligations of, or guaranteed by, any of our existing or future subsidiaries.